 The important point in favour of Kotlin is its interoperability with Java.
 As Kotlin also uses Java Virtual Machine, codes in Kotlin can easily be run as Java code.
 This is making Kotlin popular even among die-hard Java fans.

 Even if Kotlin is better than Java in terms of lesser time and effort required to learn it, learning new programming languages is no joke.
 To help app enthusiasts develop Android mobile apps even if they do not know Java so well, many frameworks are available to enable faster development of Android mobile apps.
 The best part is that most of these frameworks work for other mobile operating systems as well.

-One of the best Android app development frameworks which is already used by more than 1.5 million users globally, Xamarin is a godsend for C# enthusiasts who want to develop android apps without having to dive into Java.
-It provides mobile app developers with a complete set of C# code base to develop native apps for not only Android but other mobile operating systems too.
+One of the best Android app development frameworks which are already used by more than 1.5 million users globally, Xamarin is a godsend for C# enthusiasts who want to develop android apps without having to dive into Java.
+It provides mobile app developers with a complete set of C# codebase to develop native apps for not only Android but other mobile operating systems too.